 - 91% of individuals treated for heroin abuse have also become addicted to cocaine.

 - 27.5% of adolescent cannabis users admit to consuming another drug together with cannabis.
-In comparison, 67% admitted taking at least two other illicit drugs with cannabis.
+In comparison, 67% admitted to taking at least two other illicit drugs with cannabis.

 - 21% of ED visits for people aged 12-24 years involved polysubstance abuse, specifically illegal drugs and alcohol.[2]

-The dangers of polysubstance use
+Risks of polysubstance use

 Polysubstance use has multiple negative consequences because the chemical interactions between these substances amplify their effects.